Juategi/chatbotai/README.md

-Audio calls with chatbots powered by LLMs
+Kotlin app for audio calls with chatbots powered by LLMs